The current state of our planet and its environment is growing worse every day. The unfortunate truth is that we humans are to blame.

-7. Get reusable Keurig pods
+7. Use reusable Keurig pods

-To solve both of those problems, I got some reusable coffee pods that I could use my own ground coffee in.
-Here are some to try – make sure whatever kind you buy is compatible with the Keurig model brewer you have.
+To solve both of those problems, I got some reusable coffee pods that I put my own freshly ground coffee into and still use in my Keurig.
+Here are some to try – make sure whatever kind you buy is compatible with the Keurig model that you have.

 9. Re-purpose empty glass jars

-10. Save empty plastic containers to start seedlings or to store leftovers
+10. Save plastic containers to grow seedlings

 12. Eat seasonal whole foods

 Eating seasonal produce is beneficial to the environment in many ways.
 Eating whole foods means you’re fueling your body with more natural food.
 Additionally, it cuts back on packaging waste and carbon footprints of food factories.
 Eating whole food goes hand in hand with eating seasonal.
 Find out what produce is in season near you here.

 13. Buy local produce

 Buying local is better for you and the environment.
 Make it easier on yourself by finding a local CSA to buy into.
 Buying local also means you’re buying seasonal.

 14. Make your own ice